gjpelletier/delta_method/README.md

 The first step before using either of these two new functions is to use scipy's opt.curve_fit or lmfit (Python), or nlinfit (MATLAB) to find the best-fit values and the covariance matrix of the model parameters.

-The second step is to estimate the confidence intervals and prediction intervals using new delta_metod or parametric_bootstrap functions
+The second step is to estimate the confidence intervals and prediction intervals using new delta_metod or parametric_bootstrap functions.
+We also show how to use the parametric_bootstrap function as an alternative to linear approximations to estimate confidence intervals of the nonlinear regression model parameters.

 # Installation for MATLAB